Jannik2099/gentoo-pinebookpro/README.md

 `./prepare.sh -h` to display usage, this is safe to run in any environment and will not read or write anything.

 Download a Stage 3 arm64 tarball - usually from http://distfiles.gentoo.org/experimental/arm64/
-Extract the tarball as root, otherwise you'll mess up file permission!
+Extract the tarball as root, otherwise you'll mess up file permissions!
 Put the files of this repository into the tarball - preferably into /var/tmp/gentoo-pinebookpro Chroot into the tarball as explained in the Handbook - https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Base#Copy_DNS_info
 Execute the script prepare.sh - it is recommended to not change the default options unless you really know what this will do, and what will break if you do.